neurodatascience/cohort_creator/README.md

 # Cohort creator

+**TL;DR**

     Creates a cohort by grabbing specific subjects from opennneuro datasets.

+Install a set of datalad datasets from openneuro and get the data for a set of participants.
+Then copy the data to a new directory structure to create a "cohort".

-Takes 2 files as inputthat should list:
+Takes 2 files as input that should list:
 - source datasets
 - subject in each dataset to be included in the cohort